 Dr Lyrad Riley grew up in a small town in Northern California.
 He attended Brigham Young University, then St Louis University Medical School.
 Residency was back in California at Travis AFB then fellowship in surgical obstetrics in Austin, TX.
 Dr Riley served as a Family Physician and Flight Surgeon in the Air Force for 20 years before joining St Mary's Family Medicine Residency.
 He has extensive International experience with over seven years throughout the world including: Great Britain, Germany, Slovenia, Haiti, Belize, Peru, Guam & 7 Nations in Africa.
 He spent 6 years as residency faculty in Florida prior to moving to Grand Junction-- garnering several teacher of the year awards.
 His main areas of interest include travel medicine and maternity care.

-Paul Simmons, MD, FAAFP Dr. Paul Simmons is a Colorado native.
+Dr. Paul Simmons is a Colorado native.
 After graduating with a degree in history from Baylor University, he attended the University of Colorado School of Medicine.
 His family medicine residency was completed in Greeley, Colorado, where he was elected chief resident.
 Dr. Simmons practiced family medicine including obstetrics, sleep medicine and endoscopy in rural areas of western Wisconsin and eastern Colorado, and was awarded the 2009 Rural Health Excellence Award by the Colorado Rural Health Center.
 Since moving to Grand Junction, he has not only taught family medicine residents, but also undergraduate biology students and graduate nursing students at Colorado Mesa University.
 His medical interests include physical examination, office procedures and evidence-based medicine.
-Dr. Simmons and wife, have three neurotic dogs and enjoy traveling, hiking and good food.
+Dr. Simmons has three neurotic dogs and enjoy traveling, hiking and good food.